Automotive parts not made by the manufacturer. Also known as Quality Replacement Parts and C.A.P.A. Certified.

 Cleaning the inside and outside of the vehicle.

-Often involve a contractual agreement between an auto repair facility and an insurance company.
+Often involves a contractual agreement between an auto repair facility and an insurance company.
 The agreement sets standard procedures for the repair.

 Unusable by-product from the repair and/or painting process that cannot be disposed of through normal waste streams.
 These products can be potentially harmful to the environment.